-- Values in the interpretation of the unit type are either variables or the unit value. - Values are in the interpretation of the U B type if they can be forced to computations in the interpretation of the B type. - Values in the interpretation of the sum type $A_1 + A_2$ are either variables, left injections whose values are in the interpretation of $A_1$ , or right injections whose values are in that of $A_2$ . - Computations in the interpretation of the F A type reduce to either a neutral computation or a returned value in the interpretation of A. - Computations are in the interpretation of the function type $A \rightarrow B$ if applying them to values in the interpretation of A yields computations in the interpretation of B.
+- Values in the interpretation of the unit type are either variables or the unit value. - Values are in the interpretation of the U B type if they can be forced to computations in the interpretation of the B type. - Values in the interpretation of the sum type $A_1 + A_2$ are either variables, left injections whose values are in the interpretation of A_1 , or right injections whose values are in that of A_2 . - Computations in the interpretation of the $\mathsf{F}\ A$ type reduce to either a neutral computation or a return whose value is in the interpretation of A. - Computations are in the interpretation of the function type $A \to B$ if applying them to values in the interpretation of A yields computations in the interpretation of B.

 By this description, it sounds like the logical relation can be presented directly as a relation between a type and a term; this presentation is given in Figure 1.
 Unfortunately, this is not well defined, since the logical relation appears in a negative position (to the left of an implication) in the premise of rule LR'-ARR.
-The alternate presentation can be interpreted as a function matching on the term and the type and returning the conjunction of its premises, but I wanted to use a mutually defined inductive definition.
+The alternate presentation can be interpreted as a function match on the term and the type and returning the conjunction of its premises, but I wanted to use a mutually defined inductive definition.